 The implementation requirements for the Eel River – Middle Fork Sediment TMDL in this General Permit are based on the North Coast Sediment TMDL Implementation Policy adopted on November 29, 2004.
 The North Coast Sediment TMDL Implementation Policy requires the use of existing permitting and enforcement tools to pursue compliance with sediment-related standards by all dischargers of sediment waste.
 Construction stormwater dischargers covered under this General Permit are considered Responsible Dischargers for the Eel River – Middle Fork Sediment TMDL.

-WLA Translation
+Waste Load Allocation Translation

 This TMDL identified discharges under the Construction General Permit and Caltrans Statewide Permit as current and prospective point sources that may discharge sediment in the watershed.
 Discharges from these point sources cannot be readily determined and possible loading from these sources is not distinguished from general management-related loading in the source analysis.
-Therefore, this TMDL set the load allocations for nonpoint sources to also represent waste load allocations (WLA)s for point sources that would be covered by general NPDES permits.
+Therefore, this TMDL set the load allocations for nonpoint sources to also represent waste load allocations for point sources that would be covered by general NPDES permits.

 Table 37 – Sediment Load Allocations for the Middle Fork Eel River Watershed and its Tributaries (tons/mi2/yr)